Lamma Island: Sok Kwu Wan

-The big street of Sok Kwu Wan consists mainly of seafood restaurants.
+Sok Kwu Wan consists mainly of seafood restaurants.
 Sok Kwu Wan has the largest fish farming site in Hong Kong.

-Tourists can barbecue and fish at Lo So Shing Beach which is a ten-minute walk from the village.
-The trail between Yung Shue Wan and Sok Kwu Wan is surrounded by grassland and offers a picturesque walk.
-From there one can see a nice portion of the coastline of the island.
+Visitors can barbecue and fish at Lo So Shing Beach which is a ten-minute walk from the village.
+The trail between Yung Shue Wan and Sok Kwu Wan is surrounded by grassland and offers a picturesque walk offering views of the island's coastline.
 It takes roughly an hour to walk the trail.

 Walkers may notice a few 'caves' on the trail near Sok Kwu Wan, labelled on tourist signs as 'kamikaze grottos'.
 These caves were dug out by the Japanese during the war, to store munitions alongside the suicide boats.
 When the British Navy reclaimed Hong Kong, they discovered rows of speedboats with explosives rigged to the bow in Sok Kwu Wan.

-In addition to the caves, the Japanese also dug tunnels into the island's peaks, including two known tunnels on Ling Kok Shan and one on Mt.
-Stenhouse.
+In addition to the caves, the Japanese also dug tunnels into the island's peaks, including two known tunnels on Ling Kok Shan and one on Mount Stenhouse.

 Sham Wan

 Sham Wan is one of the five most important archaeological sites in Hong Kong.
 The bay is the site of an important Bronze Age settlement which was unearthed by archaeologists in the 1970s.
 It yielded evidence of people living on Lamma during the "Middle Neolithic" phase (c.
 3800–3000 BC).

-Historically Sham Wan was also a place for green sea turtles to lay eggs.
+Historically, Sham Wan was also a place for green sea turtles to lay eggs.
 The endangered green turtles are a special group of marine organisms with distinctive navigation behaviour between their nesting, breeding, development and reproduction sites.
 As Sham Wan is the only existing nesting site for them in Hong Kong, every year there is a period of restricted access to it from 1 June to 31 October to allow the turtles to breed.
 The breeding site is about 5100 m2.
 The last known nesting at Sham Wan was in 2012.